 - Access to reference librarians in person, via email, by telephone, or chat.

 - Computer lab.

-- Laptop checkout for up to 24 hours.
+- Laptop checkout for the day.

 - Hardcopy journal collections.

 - An interlibrary loan service for any items not available at the Library and Academic Resources Center or through MOBIUS.

-For current hours, students may contact the library at library@lindenwood.edu or by visiting www.lindenwood.edu/libraryor calling 636-949-4820.
+For current hours, students may contact the library at library@lindenwood.edu, by visiting www.lindenwood.edu/library, or calling (636) 949-4820.